 There are formal mechanisms for requesting clarity of committee decisions and for disputing results.
 Whilst each discipline has rules and regulations specific to that discipline available for download from the EA website, the conduct of members of the sport overall is controlled by the Member Protection Policy.

 There are also general competition codes of conduct that apply to ALL Interschool competitions.
-Breaches of these general conduct practices will result in disqualification from the competition and depending on the severity of the offence, the athlete and/or their associates may face disciplinary action. .
+Breaches of these general conduct practices may result in disqualification from the competition and depending on the severity of the offence, the athlete and/or their associates may face disciplinary action. .

 At an Interschool Event, the Organising Committee, the Technical Delegate/s, the Ground Jury and Officials are responsible for ensuring Horse Welfare guidelines and EA Codes of Conduct are observed.